bitlayer-org/blog.bitlayer.org/_posts/2024-07-05-BitVM_Bridge_Becomes_Practical.md

     2. The operator will pre-sign to unlock the UTXO so that any verifier can use it in the Kickoff Timeout Transaction after two weeks and one day of the Kickoff 1 Transaction confirmation.
 By using the `SIGHASH_SINGLE` type to lock the first output and destroy 1.9 BTC (presumably to prevent the operator from challenging himself), the verifier is allowed to add other inputs and outputs to extract the remaining BTC.
 As shown in Path &#9315; in the figure.
     3. The operator will pre-sign the Taptree Time Lock leaf node so that any verifier can use the third output of the Kickoff 1 Transaction in the Start Timeout Transaction.
 By using the `SIGHASH_SINGLE | SIGHASH_ANYONECANPAY` signature type, the two inputs of the transaction and the first output of 1.9 BTC are locked.
 As shown in Path &#9316; in the figure.
 3. A P2TR address, which can be unlocked by the operator.
 There are two scenarios for using this UTXO:
-    1. The operator needs to reveal the start time of the reimbursement process by opening Bitcommitment within six hours after the Kickoff 1 confirmation.
+    1. The operator needs to reveal the start time of the reimbursement process within six hours after the Kickoff 1 confirmation.
 Meanwhile, the script will verify whether the current Bitcoin mainnet block timestamp is greater than the start time.
 As shown in Path &#9317; in the figure.
     2. The operator will pre-sign the Taptree unlock condition so that any verifier can use it in the Start Timeout Transaction together with the second output of Kickoff 1, six hours after the Kickoff 1 confirmation.
 By using the `SIGHASH_SINGLE | SIGHASH_ANYONECANPAY` signature type, the two inputs of the transaction and the first output of 1.9 BTC are locked, allowing the verifier to add other inputs and outputs to extract the remaining BTC.
 As shown in Path &#9318; in the figure.

 The format and content of Kickoff 1 Transactions are determined during the BitVM setup.
 The federation needs to verify whether Kickoff 1 Transactions lock 2 BTC and generate three corresponding outputs.
 The federation constructs Take1 Transactions based on the first output of Kickoff 1 Transactions.

 ### Start Time Transaction

-The Start Time Transaction reveals the start time of the withdrawal request by opening Bitcommitment.
+The Start Time Transaction reveals the start time of the reimbursement process by opening Bitcommitment.
 The format and content of this transaction are determined during the BitVM setup.
 The federation needs to verify whether the Bitcommitment promised for the start time in the Start Time Transaction is the same as that promised for the Kickoff 2 Transaction and the Disprove Transaction.

 ### Kickoff 2 Transaction

 The operator reveals the status of the side system two weeks after the confirmation of Kickoff 1.
-According to the normal process, the side system is highly likely to have completed the synchronization and confirmation of Bitcoin mainnet Peg-out Transactions.
-Therefore, the status submitted by the side system two weeks later can be used to check and verify the existence and correctness of the withdrawal and Peg-out during this period.
+In this case, it is nearly impossible for a selfish mining node to submit a forked chain that rolls back blocks from two weeks ago.
+Therefore, the side system status of two weeks ago can be considered finalized and used to verify the existence and correctness of withdrawal and Peg-out.

 The Kickoff 2 Transaction includes two outputs:
 1. The P2TR address that the operator can unlock: The operator can unlock it for building the Take1 Transaction three days after the Kickoff 2 Transaction confirmation.